Eleanora Atherton

-Eleanora Atherton (14 February 1782 – 12 September 1870) was an English philanthropist best known for her work in Manchester, England.
-At the time of her death, she was one of the richest British women in the nineteenth century.
+Eleanora Atherton (14 February 1782 – 12 September 1870) was an English philanthropist and heiress associated with Manchester during the late Georgian and Victorian periods.
+She funded churches, schools, hospitals, and charitable institutions across Manchester and Salford and became one of the wealthiest women in nineteenth-century Britain.

-Life
+Atherton inherited substantial wealth through the Byrom and Atherton families, including interests in Jamaican sugar plantations established through enslaved labour.
+Historians have identified her estate as part of the wider network of British colonial wealth that contributed to the growth of philanthropic and civic institutions in industrial Britain.

+During her lifetime she was widely commemorated as a major benefactor of Manchester.
+More recent historical scholarship has reassessed her legacy within the context of Britain’s imperial economy and the relationship between Victorian philanthropy and wealth derived from slavery.

+Early life and family background

 Atherton was born on 14 February 1782, and baptised in Collegiate Church of St Mary, St Denys and St George on 21 March 1782, the daughter of Henry Atherton (1740–1816), a Preston born barrister of Lincoln's Inn, and Ann Byrom (1751–1826), the great-granddaughter of the poet, John Byrom.
 Her education is an unknown, although it is known that she grew up in an intellectual environment and did not live an ostentatious lifestyle or travel overseas.
 Atherton donated to many philanthropic organisations within the Manchester area and beyond.
 Specifically those that aided the living conditions of the young and the sick, and the elderly, which were often channeled through entities that shared her Anglican faith.
 Atherton carried on her maternal family tradition of church building and restoration.

 Atherton resided half the year at the Byrom family home at 23 Quay Street in Manchester and half at the family's country home, Kersal Cell in Salford.
 During her lifetime, she was a well known figure in Manchester, simply by her distinct sedan chair and carriage.